 The moment life begins is analogous to the moment we turn the camera on.
 It can be thought of as awareness coming alive.
 The camera has begun to perceive the outside environment.
 To make this happen we render the scene as follows:

 When Render Animation is clicked, the recording turns on.
-The is shown by the blue button with white dot above.
+This is shown by the blue button with a white dot above.
 The current location is shown as the blue 155 in the timeline.
 This is the moment awareness is currently located.
 The time start location, shown on the upper right, is 1.
 This represents the beginning of life.
-The time end location is 250.
+The time-end location is 250.
 This represents the end of life.
 The camera begins at point 1, then moves through time towards point 250.
-The image above shows the camera at point 155, slightly more than halfway between start and end of life.
+The image above shows the camera at point 155, slightly more than halfway between the start and end of life.

-In summary, we have awareness represented by the camera, that is alive and perceiving the environment.
-It turns on, or begins at frame one.
-It continues its recording, thought of as being aware, of the environment until the end of life at frame 250.
-In geometric terms we have a single point within an unlimited time-space continuum exactly as shown in this three-dimensional software.
-Geometry proves afterlife.
+In summary, we have awareness represented by the camera, which is alive and perceiving the environment.
+It turns on at frame one.
+It continues to record, thought of as being aware of the environment until the end of life at frame 250.
+In geometric terms, we have a single point within an unlimited time-space continuum exactly as shown in this three-dimensional software.
 It is important to know that awareness is a single point surrounded by time-space that is limitless.

 II.
 Analogy Of The Birth Machine